ppAURORA: Privacy Preserving Area Under Receiver Operating Characteristic and Precision-Recall Curves

 \subsubsection{Secure AUROC Computation with Ties}

-To detect ties in the list of PCVs, $S_0$ and $S_1$ compute the difference between each PCV and its following PCV. $S_0$ computes the modular additive inverse of its shares.
-The proxies apply a common random permutation to the bits of each share in the list to prevent $S_3$ from learning the non-zero relative differences.
+To detect ties in the list of PCVs, $\party_0$ and $\party_1$ compute the difference between each PCV and its following PCV. $\party_0$ computes the modular additive inverse of its shares.
+The proxies apply a common random permutation to the bits of each share in the list to prevent $\party_2$ from learning the non-zero relative differences.
 They also permute the list of shares using a common random permutation to shuffle the order of the real test samples.
-Then, they send the list of shares to $S_2$. $S_2$ XORes two shares and maps the result to one if it is greater than zero and zero otherwise.
+Then, they send the list of shares to $\party_2$. $\party_2$ XORes two shares and maps the result to one, if it is greater than zero and zero otherwise.
 Then, proxies privately map PCVs to zero if they equal to their previous PCV and one otherwise.
 This phase is depicted in Algorithm \ref{alg:ties}.
-In Algorithm \ref{alg:auc2}, $S_0$ and $S_1$ use these mappings to take only the PCVs which are different from their subsequent PCV into account in the computation of the AUROC based on the Equation \ref{eq:auc_with_tie}.
-In Algorithm \ref{alg:auc2}, $\mathsf{DIV}$ method is used because the upper limit for the numerator and denominator is known, as in the AUROC computation described in Section \ref{sec:aucwotie}.
+In Algorithm \ref{alg:auc2}, $\party_0$ and $\party_1$ use these mappings to take only the PCVs which are different from their subsequent PCV into account in the computation of the AUROC based on Equation \ref{eq:auc_with_tie}.
+In Algorithm \ref{alg:auc2}, $\mathsf{DIV}$ that we adapted from SecureNN can be used since the numerator is always smaller than or equal to the denominator, as in the AUROC computation described in Section \ref{sec:aucwotie}.